yigitm/vet-clinic/README.md

 ## About

-Interacting with a relational database using postgresql, based on real-life examples.
+Interacting with a relational database, based on different query cases.

 ![App_Gif](./table.png)